- Learn about investing in ASX-listed index funds, ETFs, and shares.

 Share trading accounts need money added to them to become fully active, but in the early stages, it's a good idea to be cautious about how much you add.

-To trade in the ASX you may need to fund a trading account in AUD, separate from your pounds sterling account.
+To trade in the ASX you may need to fund a trading account in AUD, separate from your SGD account.
 Alternatively, your broker will perform a currency conversion to AUD when processing your order.
 Either way involves paying foreign exchange fees.

 Step 4: Choose between shares, ETFs and index funds (or opt for a combination)